mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! question "How can you preview the generated text programmatically?"

-    Use the MPS action [TextPreviewModel](http://127.0.0.1:63320/node?ref=r%3Acfccec82-df72-4483-9807-88776b4673ab%28jetbrains.mps.ide.make.actions%29%2F8610665572788515769) or call the methods in [TextGeneratorEngine](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.text%28MPS.Core%2F%29%2F%7ETextGeneratorEngine) if you want to use textgen.
+    Use the MPS action [TextPreviewModel](http://127.0.0.1:63320/node?ref=r%3Acfccec82-df72-4483-9807-88776b4673ab%28jetbrains.mps.ide.make.actions%29%2F8610665572788515769) or call the methods in [TextGeneratorEngine](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.text%28MPS.Core%2F%29%2F%7ETextGeneratorEngine) if you want to use the text generator.

 !!! question "How do you get the output path for a solution?"

-    - To get an {{ mps_url("@mps.IFile") }} call `#!java SModelOperations.getOutputLocation(model)`.
+    - To get an {{ mps_url("@mps.IFile") }}, call `#!java SModelOperations.getOutputLocation(model)`.
-    - To get an string call `#!java ProjectPathUtil.getGeneratorOutputPath(module.getModuleDescriptor())`.
+    - To get an string, call `#!java ProjectPathUtil.getGeneratorOutputPath(module.getModuleDescriptor())`.
 You have to first cast the module to an `AbstractModule.`

 ??? question "How can I check if a model requires generation programmatically?"

-    > The project view shows "(generation required)" if a model has been changed.
+    > The project view shows `generation required` if a model has been changed.
     > What is the source of this information, and how reliable is it?

-    > *(regarding the 2nd part of the question: sometimes the text in the project view is not up to date, but pressing ++f5++ fixes it.
-Is it just the UI that is not updated when the underlying state changes, or is the state itself not updated properly until ++f5++ is pressed?)*
+    > (regarding the 2nd part of the question: sometimes the text in the project view is not up to date, but pressing ++f5++ fixes it.
+Is it just the UI that is not updated when the underlying state changes, or is the state itself not updated properly until ++f5++ is pressed?)

-    `ModelGenerationStatusManager` provides corresponding API.
+    [ModelGenerationStatusManager](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.generator%28MPS.Core%2F%29%2F%7EModelGenerationStatusManager) provides a corresponding API.
 This is how to use it:

     ```java
     MPSProject project = /* ... */;